COVID: Chinese researchers develop 4-minute PCR test | DW | 08.02.2022

 The test developed at Fudan University uses a hypersensitive electromechanical biosensor to detect nucleic acids previously difficult to identify due to their low concentration in test samples.

-There are countless brands of COVID-19 rapid at-home tests currently on the market that vary in accuracy.
+There are countless brands of COVID-19 rapid at-home tests currently on the market t, which vary in accuracy.